HaoZeke/gasSweetening-Report/README.md

 This is a complete reproducible project I carried out towards the completion of my bachelors degree in chemical engineering at HBTU, Kanpur.

+Later the code should be in a repo of its own too.

 ## Technology

 * The report is generated with a tup based  [goYoda](https://github.com/HaoZeke/goYoda) prototype